systemd/mkosi/mkosi.md

 : Similar to `boot`, but uses `qemu` to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
-This verb is only supported for images that contain a boot loader, i.e. those built with `Bootable=yes` (see below).
-This command must be executed as `root` unless the image already exists and `-f` is not specified.
+This verb is only supported for disk images that contain a boot loader.
 Any options specified after the `qemu` verb are appended to the `qemu` invocation.

 `ssh`